 A tuberculin skin test is done to see if you have ever had tuberculosis (TB) (infection with Mycobacterium tuberculosis).

 Redness alone at the skin test site usually means you have not been infected with TB bacteria.
 A firm red bump may mean you have been infected with TB bacteria at some time.
 The size of the firm bump (not the red area) is measured 2 to 3 days after the test to determine the result.
 Your doctor will consider your chance of having TB when looking at the skin test site.
-See a picture of the measurement of a tuberculin skin test result.

 Three levels of risk have been defined: